Prince George, Duke of Kent

-Prince George, Duke of Kent (George Edward Alexander Edmund; 20 December 1902 – 25 August 1942), was a member of the British royal family, the fourth son of King George V and Queen Mary.
-He was a younger brother of kings Edward VIII and George VI.

-Prince George served in the Royal Navy in the 1920s and then briefly as a civil servant.
-He became Duke of Kent in 1934.
-In the late 1930s he served as an RAF officer, initially as a staff officer at RAF Training Command and then, from July 1941, as a staff officer in the Welfare Section of the RAF Inspector General's Staff.
-He was killed in a military air-crash on 25 August 1942.
+Prince George, Duke of Kent (George Edward Alexander Edmund; 20 December 1902 – 25 August 1942), was a member of the British royal family, the fourth son of King George V and Queen Mary, and a younger brother of Kings Edward VIII and George VI.
+He served in the Royal Navy during the 1920s, later worked briefly as a civil servant, and was granted the dukedom of Kent in 1934.
+In the late 1930s, he became a Royal Air Force officer, serving in staff roles at RAF Training Command and, from July 1941, in the Welfare Section of the RAF Inspector General's Staff.
+George died in the Dunbeath air crash in Scotland in 1942, aged 39, one of fourteen fatalities among the fifteen crew and passengers.

 Early life

-Prince George was born on 20 December 1902 at York Cottage on the Sandringham Estate in Norfolk, England.
+George was born on 20 December 1902 at York Cottage on the Sandringham Estate in Norfolk, England.
 His father was the Prince of Wales (later King George V), the only surviving son of King Edward VII and Queen Alexandra.

 His mother was the Princess of Wales, later Queen Mary, the only daughter and eldest child of the Duke and Duchess of Teck.
 At the time of his birth, he was fifth in the line of succession to the throne, behind his father and three older brothers: Edward, Albert and Henry.